phetsims/natural-selection/doc/model.md

 ## Time

 Time is measured in _**generations**_.
 Each revolution of the _**generation clock**_ (shown at the top center of the user interface) corresponds to the passage of 1 generation.

+Various events are described as times on a standard wall clock.
+For example, "bunnies reproduce at 12:00", or "wolves eat at 8:00".

 ## Genes and Alleles